axch/adaptive-plot/README.md

 `adaptively` adverbs, which also lets you control the stopping condition.

-- `'adaptively' selects parabolic refinement until the plot's target resolution is reached (default 1200x960).
+- `adaptively` selects parabolic refinement until the plot's target resolution is reached (default 1200x960).

-- `'(adaptively res^2)' selects parabolic refinement until the given resolution, in units of total pixels, is reached.
+- `(adaptively res^2)` selects parabolic refinement until the given resolution, in units of total pixels, is reached.
 (Parabolic refinement works on total area, so the target aspect ratio of the plot does not affect it).

-- `'(adaptively xres yres)` selects parabolic refinement until the given resolution.
+- `(adaptively xres yres)` selects parabolic refinement until the given resolution.
 Since parabolic refinement works on total area, this is equivalent to `(adaptively (* xres yres))`.

-- `'(adaptively-with count)` selects parabolic refinement for a fixed number of points, regardless of the resolution attained thereby.
+- `(adaptively-with count)` selects parabolic refinement for a fixed number of points, regardless of the resolution attained thereby.
   Note that the first 12 points are spaced uniformly along the x-axis to make an initial approximation to refine, so to actually benefit from parabolic refinement `count` should be more than 12.

-- `'(adaptively-to-with xres yres count)` is a combination of the previous two: refinement proceeds until either the desired resolution is reached or `count` points have been added, and then stops.
+- `(adaptively-to-with xres yres count)` is a combination of the previous two: refinement proceeds until either the desired resolution is reached or `count` points have been added, and then stops.